shaloo/docs.arcana/docs/walletsdk/wallet_qs.md

   Developers can refer to the [Auth SDK Usage Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_usage.md) and the {% include "./text-snippets/authsdkref_url.md" %} for SDK usage details.

-!!! info

-    Arcana supports the [aggregate login]({{page.meta.arcana.root_rel_path}}/concepts/authtype/aggregatelogin.md) feature that can identify application users even if they use different authentication mechanisms to log in.
-Aggregate login ensures there are no duplicate user identities or Arcana Web3 wallet addresses assigned to the same user.

-    Aggregate login feature works **only if** the user specifies the **same** email ID to register with different social authentication providers and passwordless login.

 ## See also

 * [User Authentication]({{page.meta.arcana.root_rel_path}}/concepts/authtype/arcanaauth.md)